flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/process.md

 Adding to this, in a later interview one of the trainers expressed their thoughts, saying that especially the newer trainees are conditioned to pay extra attention to a safe workflow, a behaviour which may have been transferred to our VR simulation.
 When we tested with two users outside of our test pool who were familiar with the team and the project, we observed stronger responses to our distractions.

-Perhaps the most important factor to mention is that one time use, and a single test is insufficient for the kind of product we tried to develop.
+Perhaps the most important factor to mention is that one time use, and a single test are insufficient for the kind of product we tried to develop.
-Generally, anyone experiencing something for the first time will have a heightened awareness and attention, whereas carelessness, and the vulnerability to becoming distracted is an emergent, long-term state of mind - difficult to emulate in a single, 20 minute test time frame.
+Generally, anyone experiencing something for the first time will have a heightened awareness and attention, whereas carelessness, and the vulnerability to becoming distracted are an emergent, long-term state of mind - difficult to emulate in a single, 20 minute test time frame.

 In any case, the project's future must be explored through further testing to gain statistically significant and thus reliable insights.